domo141/ioiomxtx/README.md

 `mxtx-apu.sh chromie` command which starts special (incognito) chrome/chromium instance which uses this socksproxy for connections.

-`mxtx-socksproxy` is installed at `$HOME/.local/share/mxtx/socksproxy` (for now).
+`mxtx-socksproxy` is installed as `$HOME/.local/share/mxtx/socksproxy` (for now).
 It takes mxtx *link* names as arguments.
-When run it reads ($HOME/.local/share/mxtx/socksproxy/)`hosts-to-proxy` files on link targets to see what hosts are connectable behind every particular link.
-The tool `./addhost.sh` (installed to the same directory) can be used to ease adding hosts to the `hosts-to-proxy` file.
+When run it reads ($HOME/.local/share/mxtx/socksproxy/)`hosts-to-proxy` files on link targets to see what hosts are connectable behind every particular link ('', '/' and '.' resolve to local system -- for those connections that can be made directly by socksproxy).
+The tool `./addhost.sh` (installed to the same .local/share/mxtx/ directory) can be used to ease adding hosts to the `hosts-to-proxy` file.

 #### mxtx-apu.sh